albertogg/albertogg.github.com/_drafts/deploying-with-mina-and-rbenv.md

 $ mina deploy
 ```

+That's it! very easy don't you think?

-It indeed was very nice and easy setup, If there is something wrong or find an
+Mina is very nice and easy to setup, I hope you find it a good light solution
-error or typo, write me a comment.
+for deploying your site, I did, It also works great for bigger sites done with
+Rails and Sinatra.

+Thanks for reading!

 [rubygems]: http://rubygems.org/
 [jekyll]: http://jekyllrb.com/